ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

-A client that requires application protocol negotiation MUST close the WebTransport session with a `WT_ALPN_ERROR` error code if the server does not include a `WT-Protocol` header field in a successful response.
+A client that requires application protocol negotiation MUST close the WebTransport session with a `WT_ALPN_ERROR` error code if the server does not include a `WT-Protocol` header field, or if it is malformed and therefore ignored, in a successful response.

 If the client sends a `WT-Available-Protocols` header field and the server responds with a `WT-Protocol` header field, the value in the `WT-Protocol`